platformsh/platformsh-docs/sites/platform/src/add-services/postgresql.md

 ## Upgrading

 PostgreSQL 10 and later include an upgrade utility that can convert databases from previous versions to version 10 or later.
-If you upgrade your service from a previous version of PostgreSQL to version 10 or above (by modifying the `services.yaml` file), it upgrades automatically.
+If you upgrade your service from a previous version of PostgreSQL to version 10 or above (by modifying the `{{< vendor/configfile "services" >}}` file), it upgrades automatically.

 The utility can't upgrade PostgreSQL 9 versions, so upgrades from PostgreSQL 9.3 to 9.6 aren't supported.
 Upgrade straight to version 11 instead.